GaetanLepage/phd_defense_slides/slides/5_conclusion.typ

 #slide(title: "Main Limitations")[

   - Study *limited to simulated environments*.
-Transferring algorithms trained in virtual environemnts to real robots is a challenging, yet necessary endeavour.\
+Transferring algorithms trained in virtual environments to real robots is a challenging, yet necessary endeavour.\
     #pause
   - Task and agent constraints.
-Several *simplification assumptions* were made in the different tasks.\
+Several *simplifying assumptions* were made in the different tasks.\
     - Static sources,
     - Simplistic robot acoustic modelling: free-field microphone array (no HRTF)
     - Limitation to 2D geometric settings: no consideration for the elevation component